This post may contain affiliate links.

 If you get hacked on a Tuesday, you can restore a backup from Monday, clean up any security issues that caused you to get hacked, and then you’re good to go!

 But if you have an issue and find out after the fact that your backups never ran, well, all I can do is offer you a pint of your favorite ice cream and a giant spoon!

 Myth #5 - You have to be a techie to manage all the backend stuff in WordPress.

-The truth: This myth couldn’t be further from the truth.
+This myth couldn’t be further from the truth.
 WordPress makes it easy for bloggers to keep their blogs updated.